 Given the ambitious goals and visions of countries around the world including those in sub-Saharan Africa, the overwhelming majority of countries have highlighted a desire and need for enhanced international support for the implementation of their NDCs.
 However, an analysis of NDCs clearly indicate that many developing countries share similar financial, capacity and technological needs and constraints in climate adaptation and mitigation areas that include energy, transportation, waste management, land-use, agriculture, forestry, water, health and infrastructure.
-Implementation of NDCs based on national development priorities will generate substantial cobenefits to the achievement of the SDGs globally, Agenda 2063 and the sustainable development and poverty reduction blueprints of individual countries.
+Implementation of NDCs based on national development priorities will generate substantial co-benefits to the achievement of the SDGs globally, Agenda 2063 and the sustainable development and poverty reduction blueprints of individual countries.
 Owing to the interconnected nature of social, economic and environmental issues, progress in climate action cannot be achieved in isolation.
 Achieving the SDGs requires efforts in numerous sectors that are highly relevant to development.
 Agriculture, waste, water, energy, health, nutrition, education, infrastructure and biodiversity are key sectors that link climate actions and SDGs.

+The Paris Agreement on climate change, which entered into force in 2016, provides extraordinary possibilities for climate and sustainable development actions.
 According to the Paris Agreement, current textual proposals for guidance and guidelines under Articles 4, 6 and 13, Parties are required to communicate or report on mitigation-related informational elements, including: